Rok holding a can of kvass in Latvia

 There were no gas chambers or gassing trucks, but still half of the children at the camp were hit fatally by typhoid fever, measles and other diseases.

-There were no other visitors around during my visit, so I could walk in peace around one of Europe’s largest monument complexes commemorating victims of Nazism, that was opened in 1967 on the camp territory.
+I didn’t spot any other visitors around during my visit.
+Therefore, I could walk in peace around one of Europe’s largest monument complexes commemorating victims of Nazism, opened in 1967.

 The memorial creates a symbol of the border between life and death with a 100-metre-long concrete wall and giant Soviet-style statues: Mother, The Unbroken, The Infamous, Protest, Red Front and Solidarity.
 A separate monument, bearing the Star of David and an inscription in Hebrew, Latvian and German commemorates the Jews who died there.